 Not many women really talk about it, but it is perfectly normal to be apprehensive over giving birth.
 Especially if it is your first.
 Women are expected just to get on with it.
 But if you really sit and talk to other expectant mothers, you will probably find that you all feel the same way.

 And it is also perfectly fine to make a birth plan.
-But please do also realise that it may all go out the window once the big day comes.
+But please do also realise that it may all go out the window once you do start to give birth.

-So, as you can see, there are loads of things that were never spoken about that I found out once I became pregnant.
+So, as you can see, there are loads of things no one tells you about pregnancy that were never spoken about until I became pregnant.
+And that is before you get talking about baby names!

 As for things that I WAS told about pregnancy?
 I never listened to my friend whose first advice was to do my pelvic floor exercises.
 Her advice was sadly ignored, and so now I’ve ended up with a bit of an occasional incontinence issue!